The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

-This opportunity is larger than a website.
+This initiative is not simply about building a website.

 Protects historical accuracy

-Reduces misinformation online
+Reduces online misinformation

-Creates a unified visitor experience
+Improves visitor experience

-Increases tourism and engagement
+Increases tourism engagement

 Supports fundraising and donor confidence

-Provides long-term sustainability for staff and volunteers
+Provides long-term sustainability for volunteers and leadership

 Multiple disconnected websites and domains